Spine Race Winter Kit List

 The SPARE items are for safety if you get very wet or cold or need extra layers in an emergency, They are not to make you take more unnecessary kit.
 If you fall in water, get very wet and cold or even injured you will need all that spare kit.

-If we think you do not have enough kit for the conditions we will request you carry more and will not reduce this minimum requirement under any circumstances.
+If we think you do not have enough kit for the conditions we can request you carry more and will not reduce this minimum requirement under any circumstances.

 Kit List Explained